Khadijah Ibrahiim: Awards and recognition

-In 2017 and 2019 Ibrahiim was short listed for the Jerwood Compton Poetry Fellowship.
+In 2017 and 2019, Ibrahiim was shortlisted for the Jerwood Compton Poetry Fellowship.

-In 2018 she was shortlisted for the Sue Rider ‘Yorkshire Woman of the Year' award for her contribution to the arts.
+In 2018, she was shortlisted for the Sue Rider "Yorkshire Woman of the Year" award for her contribution to the arts.

+Ibrahiim was elected Fellow of the Royal Society of Literature (RSL) in 2024.
+She signed the RSL roll with Andrea Levy's pen.
+Her published collection Another Crossing was published by Peepal Tree Press in 2014.

 Private life

-Ibrahiim has a daughter Rheima Robinson who is also a poet.
+Ibrahiim has a daughter, Rheima Robinson, who is also a poet.